wakatime/jetbrains-wakatime/README.md

 jetbrains-wakatime
 ==================

 WakaTime is a productivity & time tracking tool for programmers.
-Once the WakaTime plugin is installed, you get a dashboard with reports about your programming by time, language, project, commit, and branch..
+Once the WakaTime plugin is installed, you get a dashboard with reports about your programming by time, language, project, commit, and branch.

 Installation
 ------------